cfpb/sbl-project/features/features.md

 - [ ] Indication that tells a user that they have successfully logged in to the platform (Login/Logout in header area)?
 - [ ] User can see notifications for actions they need to take.

-## Request changes to user profile
+## Request changes to your user profile

 ### User stories
 - [x] As a filer, I want to view the list of financial institutions I’m associated with, so I know which financial institutions I need to file for.